 GHT Holdings has proposed to transform the Griffins Motors site in Swan Street, which is part of the Morpeth heritage conservation area and is next to the historic Morpeth Post Office.

-(The development was) sympathetic to the surrounding conservation area.
+(The development was) sympathetic to the surrounding conservation area.- Statement of heritage impact

 The unit block, called Morpeth Central Residences, borders William and Market streets and would have a contemporary design that features elements of other buildings in the township.